eml33530/Project-1/README.md

 ## Conclusion:

+We concluded that the stock market does not move in correlation with the crypto markets in terms of volume and returns.

 ### What problems arose?

+The biggest struggle I faced was with plotting the data with different subsets and scales.
+IE. Volume (MM) and Return (hundreds).

 ### What would we add/ do differently is granted more time?

 ### Any major takeaways?

+If granted more time I would like to dive deeper into the relationship with BTC/GLD and why the other crypto currencies move asymmetrically in comparison.